Prof. dr. Barbara Hogenboom

 RESEARCH THEME: POLITICAL SCIENCE

 Barbara Hogenboom is Director of CEDLA and Professor of Latin American Studies at the Faculty of Humanities, University of Amsterdam (UvA).
 She is managing editor of the European Review of Latin American and Caribbean Studies (ERLACS).
 She coordinates the international SDG research project LFFU: ‘Leave fossil fuels underground for sustainable and inclusive development: Co-creating alternative pathways in Africa and Latin America’ (2018-2021).
 Previously, she coordinated a consortium of ten European and Latin American universities for the EU-FP7 project ‘Environmental Governance in Latin American and the Caribbean: Developing Frameworks for Sustainable and Equitable Natural Resource Use’ (ENGOV, 2011-2015).
+See more details at the personal page at UvA website +INFO

 Barbara Hogenboom’s field of study is the politics and governance of development and environment, viewed from an interdisciplinary perspective.
 Her research focuses on the clashing values and interests at play in connection with the use of natural resources in Latin America.
 She studies the interactions between the public sector, the private sector and social movements from the perspective of the international political economy.
 These interactions are cross-scale in nature: global and regional changes exert influence on national and local processes, and vice versa.
 Barbara Hogenboom conducts research into current developments in Latin America in the context of various international projects: the impact of growing Chinese interests in the oil sector and mining industry, as well as the increasing local resistance to large-scale extraction projects.

-14/06/19 Inaugural lecture of Prof Dr Barbara Hogenboom
+Prof Dr Barbara Hogenboom